neuralmagic/sparsify/docs/one-shot_experiment-guide.md

 The algorithms are applied to the model post-training, utilizing a calibration dataset, so they result in no further training time and much faster sparsification times compared with Training-Aware Experiments.

 Generally, One-Shot Experiments result in a 3-5x speedup with minimal accuracy loss.
-They are ideal for when you want to quickly sparsify your model and don't have a lot of time to spend on the sparsification process.
+They are ideal for when you want to quickly sparsify your model and have limited time to spend on the sparsification process.

 ### One-Shot CLI Quickstart